F.A.Q.

 How to modify schema manually?

-Drop an idempotent SQL script into sql/on_reindex/
+Drop an SQL script into sql/on_reindex/

 CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;